Multi-objective Evolution of Heuristic Using Large Language Model: Introduction

-In recent years, large language models (LLMs) have demonstrated remarkable capabilities across various domains~\citep{kaddour2023challenges} including heuristic design.
-The integration of LLMs with evolutionary computation (EC) has enabled the automatic generation and refinement of heuristics along with their corresponding code implementations~\citep{liu2024eoh, romera2024mathematical, ye2024reevo}.
+In recent years, Large Language Models (LLMs) have demonstrated remarkable capabilities in algorithm design~\citep{liu2024systematic}.
+The integration of LLMs with Evolutionary Computation (EC) has enabled the automatic generation and refinement of heuristics along with their corresponding code implementations~\citep{liu2024eoh, romera2024mathematical, ye2024reevo}.
 The designed heuristics achieved competitive performance with minimized human design and model training.
-However, all the existing LLM-based evolutionary heuristic search methods focus on a single objective regarding the optimized performance of the target problem~\cite{ma2023eureka,nasir2024llmatic,liu2024eoh, romera2024mathematical,zhang2024understanding,yao2024evolve,van2024llamea,li2024auto,zengtngps,mao2024identify,ma2024llm}.
-Other important heuristic design criteria, such as heuristic complexity~\citep{ausiello2012complexity} and code readability~\citep{buse2009learning}, which could be vital in practice, are neglected.
-While some studies have attempted to optimize multiple objectives by combining them into a single objective function, resulting in a single heuristic, the conflicting nature of diverse objectives often makes it challenging to find a single heuristic that satisfies all simultaneously.
+However, all existing LLM-based evolutionary heuristic search methods focus on a single objective regarding the optimized performance of the target problem~\cite{ma2023eureka,nasir2024llmatic,liu2024eoh, romera2024mathematical,zhang2024understanding,yao2024evolve,van2024llamea,li2024auto,zengtngps,mao2024identify,ma2024llm}.
+Other important heuristic design criteria, such as heuristic complexity~\citep{ausiello2012complexity} and code readability~\citep{buse2009learning}, which could be vital in practice, are often neglected.
+Although some studies have attempted to optimize multiple objectives by combining them into a single objective function, resulting in a single heuristic, the conflicting nature of diverse objectives often makes it challenging to find a single heuristic that satisfies all simultaneously.
 The exploration of effective methods for searching a set of non-dominated heuristics in a single run remains unexplored.

 In this study, we model the automatic heuristic design as a multi-objective optimization problem~\citep{dreo2009using} and propose the first LLM-based multi-objective heuristic search framework, termed \underline{M}ulti-objective \underline{E}volution \underline{o}f \underline{H}euristic (MEoH), to effectively search for a set of non-dominated heuristics in a single run.
 The contributions of this paper are as follows: